zfang399/CSE20133/README.md

 Homework 2
 ------------------------------
 ### 1. Factor<br />
-    Output all the factors of the input number
+    Output all the factors of the input number.
 ### 2. Multiplication Table<br />
-    Output a multiplication table, given the number of rows and columns Homework 3
+    Output a multiplication table, given the number of rows and columns.
+Homework 3
 ------------------------------
 ### 1. Average<br />
-    Find the average of all numbers from the input
+    Find the average of all numbers from the input.
 ### 2. Ascii<br />
-    Print all the non-blankspace ascii characters and their values
+    Print all the non-blankspace ascii characters and their values.
 ### 3. Rot13.5<br />
-    Encode input strings using a special encoding method Homework 4
+    Encode input strings using a special encoding method.
+Homework 4
 ------------------------------
 ### 1. Text Filter<br />